databricks/spark-training/ampcamp/data-exploration-using-shark.md

    <pre>drop table wikistats;</pre>

 1. Let's create a table containing all English records and cache it in the cluster's memory.
+Shark automatically caches any table having a name with the suffix "`_cached`".

    <pre class="prettyprint lang-sql">
    shark> create table wikistats_cached as select * from wikistats where project_code="en";